pythagoreantree/Drones/README.md

 + ***docker-compose***
 + ***Kubernetes***

-As database foo this project is configured only in a docker container, you need to have docker installed on your local machine to run the application.
+As a database for this project is configured in a docker container only, you need to have docker installed on your local machine to run the application.
 You may install docker from [here](https://docs.docker.com/desktop/).